Star Bulk Carriers Corp. (SBLK) Shares Plummet Below 1-Year High

 Pareto gave a rating of “Hold” to SBLK, setting the target price at $30 in the report published on February 23rd of the previous year.

-During the last 5 trading sessions, SBLK fell by -6.79%, which changed the moving average for the period of 200-days by -18.36% in comparison to the 20-day moving average, which settled at $21.17.
-In addition, Star Bulk Carriers Corp. saw 0.16% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SBLK fell by -15.15%, which changed the moving average for the period of 200-days by -28.72% in comparison to the 20-day moving average, which settled at $20.94.
+In addition, Star Bulk Carriers Corp. saw -5.67% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for SBLK